 Additionally, if the account is unsecured and the borrower has other credit accounts with the Group that are considered credit impaired, the account may also be credit impaired.
 Techniques used to compute impairment amounts use models which analyse historical repayment and default rates over a time horizon.

-NOTES TO THE GROUP CONSOLIDATED FINANCIAL STATEMENTS FOR YEAR ENDED 31 DECEMBER 2021
+NOTES TO THE GROUP CONSOLIDATED FINANCIAL STATEMENTS FOR YEAR ENDED 31 DECEMBER 2022

-- d) Use of estimates and judgements (continued) - iii.
-Expected credit loss allowance (continued)
+- 2 BASIS OF PREPARATION OF FINANCIAL STATEMENTS (CONTINUED) - d) Use of estimates and judgements (continued) - Expected credit loss allowance (continued) III.